 - W grades remain on your transcript even if you re-take the class at a later date.

 - If you are receiving Federal Financial Aid, you must check with the Financial Aid office to determine how W grades affect your eligibility.

 - If you are retaking a course and withdraw from the class, the "W" grade does NOT replace the previous grade.
 Also this retake does NOT count against your allotted retakes at BYU-Idaho.

 A UW grade represents an unofficial withdrawal which is given to a student who meets the following criteria:

 - The student did not complete proper withdrawal procedures from the course (i.e., did not drop the class within the established academic deadlines).

 - The student never participated* in the course or stopped participating before roughly two months into the semester (the deadline for withdrawing from an individual course and receive a "w" grade and not the grade earned).

 *Participation includes: (attending class, submitting work, tests, class related assignments, etc...)

-Based on this information, an F grade is appropriate if:
+An F grade is appropriate when:

 - The student does not have a record of non-attendance and the student's academic performance warrants a failing grade.